w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 Rather than have many referenda on the relay chain, the overarching {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Treasury can allocate funds to each sub-treasury (through [governance](./learn-polkadot-opengov)), from which each respective collective can spend funds (depending on their specific rule set).

-Sub-treasuries are different instances of the treasury pallet.
-New treasuries could be added to respective system chains through governance by adding more instances of this pallet.
+New treasuries could be added to respective [system chains](./learn-system-chains#existing-system-chains) through governance by adding more instances of this pallet.

 For now, you will most likely see new treasuries being added in association to various collectives, such as the _Fellowship Treasury_ on the _Collectives_ system parachain.